 Enrollment and demographic counts are included for the most recent fall and averaged for the previous three fall semesters.

-Postdoctoral plans as reported on the Survey of Earned Doctorates at the time of dissertation submission are included for the most recent five years available.
+Postdoctoral plans as reported on the Survey of Earned Doctorates or the Doctoral Completions Survey at the time of dissertation submission are included for the most recent five years available.
 Type of employer or further training type is collected only for students with firm postdoctoral plans.